Updated November 5, 2024

 The Basic Business Checking account is simple, but it comes with some great perks.
 You get unlimited transactions and the first set of 50 checks free.

-Plus, there are no incoming wire fees and you get 2 free outgoing domestic wire transfers per month.
+Plus, there are no incoming domestic wire fees and you get 2 outgoing domestic wire fees reimbursed per month.

 Axos doesn't have its own ATM network, but it will reimburse all domestic ATM fees.
 You can also deposit money at thousands of cash-taking MoneyPass and AllPoint ATMs (surcharge-free).